FrancescaFati/MedView/README.md

 ## 🚀 Getting Started

 ### After Installation
-MedViews automatically registers as the default viewer for NIfTI and DICOM files.
+MedView automatically registers as the default viewer for NIfTI and DICOM files.
 If you need to manually set it:

 1. Right-click on any `.nii`, `.nii.gz`, or `.dcm` file
 2. Select "Open With..."
-3. Choose "MedViews Medical Image Viewer"
+3. Choose "MedView Medical Image Viewer"
 4. Check "Configure default editor" to make it permanent

 ### First Use
-Simply open any NIfTI or DICOM file in your workspace - MedViews will automatically launch and begin loading your medical image data.
+Simply open any NIfTI or DICOM file in your workspace - MedView will automatically launch and begin loading your medical image data.

 ## 🎮 Usage Guide